-- a two-year curriculum for those students with a four-year, pre-professional degree in architecture and
+- a two-year curriculum for students with a four-year, pre-professional degree in architecture and

-- a three-and-one-half-year curriculum for those students without a pre-professional degree in architecture.
+- a three-and-one-half-year curriculum for students without a pre-professional degree in architecture.

 Application and Admission Requirements

-It is the responsibility of the applicant to ensure that the School of Architecture and Engineering Technology receives the completed application materials by the second week of January.
+It is the responsibility of the applicant to ensure that the School of Architecture and Engineering Technology receives the completed application materials by the School of Graduate Studies deadline.
 If materials are not received by the deadline, the application may not be considered for admission.
 Admission is competitive and considered on a space-available basis.

 The Florida A&M University School of Graduate Studies' requirements include the following:

-- A completed university GRADUATE APPLICATION form and payment of the non-refundable fee.
+- A completed university Graduate Application and payment of the non-refundable fee.

 - An official up-to-date TRANSCRIPT of undergraduate records sent directly from all previous colleges attended and

-- Either a 3.0 (on a 4.0 scale) cumulative grade point average, covering the last 60 semester hours of undergraduate work, OR a score of 1000 or more on the verbal and quantitative sections of the aptitude test of the Graduate Record Examination (GRE) OR a graduate level degree from an accredited institution of higher education.
+- A GRE score from the verbal and quantitative sections of the aptitude test of the Graduate Record Examination (GRE) OR a graduate level degree from an accredited institution of higher education.

-The Florida A&M University School of Architecture and Engineering Technology requirements include the following:
+The Florida A&M University SAET M.Arch. requirements include the following:

-- A portfolio is required of applicants who have previously studied architecture or a related field.
+- A portfolio is required of applicants who have previously studied architecture.
 The samples of work will not be returned.

-- Three letters of reference from people who can speak knowledgeably about the quality of the applicant's recent work.
-For your convenience, the School of Architecture and Engineering Technology provides a Recommendation Form that may be used.
+- Three letters of reference from people who can speak knowledgeably about the quality of the applicant's recent work..

 - A TOEFL score of 550 or better, from foreign students, prior to admittance to the university.